KaynRyu/introcoding-spring-2019/Wiki/.ipynb_checkpoints/semester_project_instructions-checkpoint.md

 # Semester Project Instructions
-**Motivation**: The semester project consists of creating a Python program that solves a specific problem or executes a specific task.
+>The semester project consists of creating a Python program that solves a specific problem or executes a specific task.
 The project may consist of more than one function or python file.

 ## Project Rules
 * Projects are individual